ibm-cloud-architecture/ibm-cloud-stencils/README.md

 # IBM Cloud Stencils

-Welcome to the IBM Cloud Stencils for creating IBM Cloud diagrams.
+Welcome to the IBM Cloud Stencils for creating IBM Cloud diagrams with your favorite diagram tools.

 ## Tools